daddykev/stardust-distro/README.md

 **Join us in democratizing music distribution.
 True open source, no compromises.**

 *Star ⭐ the repo to follow our progress!
-With Phase 2 nearly complete, we're getting closer to a production-ready platform.
+With Phases 1-4 complete, we're ready to build the plugin marketplace.
 Interested in developing plugins?
 Watch this space for the Plugin SDK announcement in Phase 5!*